saikumarmalla/Assignment/README.md

 Developed as part of the recruitment procedure held by Aganitha cognitive solutions.

 ## Built with
-All the implentations are carried out in [Python 3.6](https://www.python.org/downloads/release/python-360/) in jupyter notebook on my local computer.
+All the implentations are carried out in [Python 3.6](https://www.python.org/downloads/release/python-360/) in  [Jupyter notebook](https://jupyter.org/) on my local computer.

 ### Features implemented